Category: Standard Operating Procedures

 When you document a procedure for your change management process, there are a few steps you need to follow.

-When implementing a change management process in your organization, you need to make use of standard operating procedures to help your employees get used to the change, and provide them with the right information.
-With SOPs, employees will be motivated to take part in the process and apply their efforts to making it a success.
+When implementing a change management process in your organization, you need to make use of standard operating procedures to help your employees get used to the change and provide them with the right information.
+With SOPs, employees will be motivated to take part in the process and apply their efforts to make it a success.

 Change management is an organization-wide effort, and requires the participation of everyone in the company.
 Use SOPs to help get employees on board and teach them the new way of doing things.